 9. Organize your conversations however you wish

-Would prefer to see emails grouped separately from Fleep-Fleep conversations?
+Would prefer to see email conversations grouped separately from Fleep-Fleep conversations?
 No problemo.

-Want to see them grouped in a different order?
+Want to see labels in a different order on the conversation list?
 Reorder them.

 … you get the point.